kartik7120/Survey-App/notes.md

 - [x] Add the navbar bar at the top of the page to navigate
 - [ ] Add ablibty to vote in the all polls section
 - [ ] Add pagination to All polls page
+- [ ] Make a user Schema
+- [ ] Make a client side and server side route so that we can view a particular poll
+- [ ] Make the site look pretty
+- [ ] Make a proper landing page for the web app

 ### Seed data for poll create form